 If you agree to help us with this research, we will ask you to wear a smartwatch over a 1-month period and perform various additional measurements for a week towards the end of this period.
 We refer to this week as the enhanced monitoring week.
 We will send you reminders when it is time to perform a new measurement.
-You will also be asked to wear a chest-mounted ECG monitor for 48 hours.
 Below is a graphical overview of the study, and the following sections explain the details of each measurement component.